Terminology for Bonding Solutions in Disposable Hygiene

 Absorbency: The ability of a material, such as fluff and superabsorbent polymer (SAP) in a disposable hygiene core, to absorb and hold liquid within its structure.

 Additives: Components added to give a product specific properties.
-Examples of additives in adhesives include antioxidants, pigments and dyes, fluorescing agents, and UV absorbents.
+Examples of additives in adhesives include antioxidants, pigments and dyes, fluorescing agents, and UV absorbers.

 Add-on level: The amount of adhesive per unit of surface applied to a substrate.
 See Coating weight.

-Adhesion: The bonding of two material surfaces that, when brought together, are difficult to separate.
-Adhesion can arise from a variety of phenomena.
+Adhesion: The state of two material surfaces that, when brought together, are difficult to separate because they hold together with interfacial forces.
+Adhesion can arise from a variety of phenomena depending on the type of interfacial forces.
 In the context of adhesives, physical adhesion and dispersive adhesion are common.
 Mechanical adhesion, long thought to be the only type of adhesion, occurs with porous surfaces such as wood or the nonwovens used in disposable hygiene products.
 In the latter case, hot melt adhesive penetrates the pores and solidifies, adhering to the nonwoven.
 Dispersive adhesion is an actual attraction which occurs on smooth surfaces, such as metal or the polyethylene films used in certain disposable hygiene articles.
-In the case of ultrasonic bonding, the two substrates are partially melted at their point of contact, becoming a single piece.
+This attraction is the result of weak interfacial forces (Van der Waals).
+In the case of ultrasonic bonding, the two substrates are partially melted at their point of contact, becoming a single piece, so we are beyond the definition of adhesion.

 Adhesive: A material, often synthetic, used to assemble two or more components together through the phenomenon of adhesion.
-Categories of adhesives include hot melt adhesives, water-based adhesives, solvent-based adhesives and reactive adhesives.
-Adhesives play a variety of roles in the manufacturing of disposable hygiene products, both in the core and other areas.
-Adhesives may be formulated with specific properties to suit their intended uses, such as construction adhesives or elastic adhesives.
+Categories of adhesives include hot melt adhesives, water-based adhesives, solvent-based adhesives, and reactive adhesives.
+Adhesives play a variety of roles in the manufacturing of disposable hygiene products and they may be formulated with specific properties to suit their intended uses, such as construction adhesives or elastic attachment adhesives.

 Antioxidant (AO): An additive that helps prevent oxidation of the various components in the adhesive to avoid degradation by the oxygen present in the air.